sarmadiali98/ReLico/README.md

 # Notes

-- **Work in Progress**: The compiler is still under development.
-The following limitations currently apply:
-  - Circular dependency issues are being actively addressed.
-  - Timing constraints concerning the usage of the delay keyword are being addressed.

 - **Common Issues**:
   1. **Maven Not Installed**: Ensure Maven is installed on your system.
 You can install Maven using a package manager:
      ```bash